 Unit 3: Food in daily life

 What happens to the food we eat?
-You will learn about how food is digested and how our body and mind helps us to appreciate (or reject!) food.
-Have you ever wondered why your cooking was a success or a complete disaster?
-You will learn more about how food science factors such as temperature, acid, alkalis and agitation impact on the ingredients you work with contribute to whether or not you will be sharing a “food selfie” on Instagram or feeding your cooking to the dog!
-Do you want to know how to eat a healthier diet?
-You will learn more about the Australian Dietary Guidelines and the Australian Guide to Healthy Eating and how you can use these tools to plan healthier meals not just for you but for people of different ages and genders.
+You’ll learn about how food is digested and how our body and mind helps us to appreciate (or reject!) food.
+Ever wondered why your cooking was a success or a complete disaster?
+You’ll learn more about how food science factors such as temperature, acid, alkalis and agitation impact on the ingredients you work will impact on whether or not you’ll be sharing a “food selfie” on Instagram or feeding your cooking to the dog!
+Want to know how to eat a healthier diet?
+You’ll learn more about the Australian Dietary Guidelines and the Australian Guide to Healthy Eating and how you can use these tools to plan healthier meals not just for you but for people of different ages and genders.

 What we eat today is very different to what your parents and grandparents ate.
-You will investigate how and why we are eating Buddha bowls and other food trends, and not so much “meat and 3 veg” anymore.
-You will look at why the food you eat makes you the person you are and connects you to others.
-Are you confused by what you see and hear about food?
-You will learn more about how to decide if the information provided to you is trustworthy or misleading.
-The practical (cooking) part of this Unit gives you the chance to apply what you have learned about food science to produce nutritious (and hopefully successful!) everyday meals and practice a range of food preparation skills.
+You’ll investigate food trends such as why we’re eating more plant based meals and drinking and not so much “meat and 3 veg” anymore.
+You’ll look at why the food you eat makes you the person you are and connects you to others.
+Confused by what you see and hear about food?
+You’ll learn more about how to decide if the info provided to you is trustworthy or misleading.
+The practical (cooking) part of this Unit although small, gives you the chance to apply what you have learned about food science to produce nutritious (and hopefully successful!) everyday meals and practice a range of food preparation skills.

 Unit 4: Food issues, challenges and futures

-Are you worried about food waste, excessive food miles and unethical treatment of animals?
-Or perhaps you are concerned about single use food packaging, unfair treatment of food workers or whether or not people in Australia and around the world have enough to eat?
-In this Unit you will examine these issues and others that impact on global and Australian food production such as organic farming methods and genetically modified foods.
-You will select an issue that you are interested in and conduct a research report into the issue, including what can be done to reduce any potential impact on our environment and the animals and people around us.
+Worried about food waste, excessive food miles and unethical treatment of animals?
+Or perhaps you’re concerned about single use food packaging, unfair treatment of food workers or whether or not people in Australia and around the world have enough to eat?
+In this Unit you will examine these issues and farming methods that impact on global and Australian food production such as organic farming methods and genetically modified foods.
+You will select an issue that you’re really interested in and conduct a research report into the issue, including what can be done to reduce any potential impact on our environment and the animals and people around us.

 How can you know whether to trust everything you hear and read about food?
-You will learn more about how to respond to food information and develop the skills and knowledge you will need to figure out what information to believe and what to reject.
-You will use the knowledge and skills to assess a range of food fads, trends and diets.
-You will again produce healthy recipes based on the Australian Dietary Guidelines and the Australian Guide to Healthy Eating.
+You’ll learn more about how to respond to food information and develop the skills and knowledge you’ll need to figure out what information to believe and what to reject.
+You’ll use the knowledge and skills to assess a range of food fads, trends and diets.
+You’ll again produce healthy recipes based on the Australian Dietary Guidelines and the Australian Guide to Healthy Eating.

 Who is it for?